Royal Mail: Staffing

+On 28 December 2024, the UK's longest serving postman, Robert Hudson, retired at the age of 76, after 60 years' service.

 Penny Post Credit Union

 Penny Post Credit Union Limited is a savings and loans co-operative established by a joint project with the CWU in 1996, as Royal Mail Wolverhampton and District Employees Credit Union, it became Royal Mail (West) Credit Union in 2000, before adopting the present name in 2001.
 Based at the North West Midlands Mail Centre, it is a member of the Association of British Credit Unions Limited.

 The credit union is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.
 Ultimately, like the banks and building societies, members' savings are protected against business failure by the Financial Services Compensation Scheme.